Pathogens are ‘disease causing micro-organisms’. They are categorised into four broad groups, namely bacteria, viruses, fungi and parasites.

 - Through the process of pinocytosis, the virus enters the cell in a vacuole.

 - Uncoating occurs, where the outer protein coat is stripped to expose the genomic material.

 - If an RNA virus, mRNA is generated directly.
 If a DNA virus or a negative sense RNA virus, transcription occurs to create mRNA.

 - Viral mRNA hijacks host machinery to generate viral proteins.
 Viral nucleic acid is generated to facilitate further replication.

 - The virion is assembled, which is an immature, inactive version of the virus.
 This contains the newly synthesised viral proteins and viral genomic material.

-- The virion exits to infected another host cell, and the cycle repeats.
+- The virion exits to infect another host cell, and the cycle repeats.